MoralisWeb3/Moralis-JS-SDK/.changeset/plenty-insects-refuse.md

 'moralis': minor
 ---

 The `getTokenPrice` API method from the Sol API module returns the `nativePrice.value` property as a string from now.
+Also the `nativePrice` object is optional now.